esztersojtory/vitessce_data/README.md

 ### Linking the Datasets

-The url should point to the example.h5ad.zarr folder, whether it is served locally (through an http-server) or online (Ex: through GitHub Pages).
+The url should point to the example.h5ad.zarr folder, whether it is served locally (through http-server) or online (through GitHub Pages).

 ```
   "datasets": [